Daycare service and education

 Daycare service

-There are six Swedish daycare units in Larsmo, in Bosund, Holm, Grev, and Furuholmen.
+There are seven Swedish daycare units in Larsmo.

 Children between the ages of 10 months and 5 years are entitled to municipal early childhood education and care (ECEC).
-Here you can find more information about early childhood care in Finland.
+The Finnish National Agency for Education provides more information about early childhood education and care in Finland.

 Applications for a place in early childhood education are made electronically.
 Applications are submitted four months in advance, or no later than two weeks before early childhood education begins.